Naval Architecture and Marine Engineering Courses

 Dynamic analysis in a fluid environment.
 Rayleigh's principle for continuous systems.
 Equations of motion for ship rigid body dynamics.
 Wave excitation.
 Response Amplitude Operator (RAO).
 Random processes and probability.
 Motion in irregular seas.
 Introduction to time series analysis.

-Fundamental mechanics principles and applications in modular construction and assembly of marine structures, major manufacturing processes and relevant mechanics descriptions, thermo-mechanical interactions and contributions to construction quality and dimensional accuracy, accuracy control methods and practices.
+Principles and applications of modular construction and assembly, major manufacturing processes, thermo-mechanical interactions and contributions to quality and dimensional accuracy, accuracy control methods and practices.

 NAVARCH 470 (MFG 470).
 Foundations of Ship Design